anamartinez/ruby-cldr-timezones/Readme.md

 If you want to retrieve the full set of timezones (currently 581) you can simply pass the option ```:full```

     Cldr::Timezones.list(:ja, :full) #To get the full list of timezones

+If you want to get a list which contains the translated name, offset and GMT translation and format for each translation (supports :full option, i.e. `:pt, :full`)

+    Cldr::Timezones.raw(:ja) # {"America/Cordoba" => ["コルドバ", "+08:00", "GMT"]

 If you want to get the list of supported languages